Skein and cluster algebras of unpunctured surfaces for $\mathfrak{sp}_4$: Generators and Laurent positivity for sp4 -skein algebras

+We can make these resulting tangles of type $1$ with or without legs into polynomials of descending arc of type $1$ with or without legs by crossing chenges \cref{rel:crossing-change-11}.

 Let us fix a boundary interval $E$ and denote the corresponding boundary web of type~$s$ by $e_{s}$ for $s=1,2$.
 Given a descending loop diagram $G$ with or without legs, we can take its basepoint on a subarc $\gamma$ between two crossing points of $G$ such that $\gamma$ and $E$ share the same face in $\Sigma\setminus G$ by \cref{rem:basept}.
-Then, one can apply the sticking trick \eqref{eq:stick-1} to $\gamma$ by multiplying $e_1e_2$ to $G$ to expand it into a $\bZ_v$-linear combination of descending arc diagrams with/without legs.
+Then, one can apply the sticking trick \eqref{eq:stick-1} to $\gamma$ by multiplying $e_1e_2$ to $G$ to expand it into a $\bZ_q$-linear combination of descending arc diagrams with/without legs.
 Then it remains to consider a descending arc diagram $G$ with/without legs.
 For each leg of $G$, one can apply the sticking trick \eqref{eq:stick-1} as follows:

 where $G$ is descending along the arrow in the first diagram.
-Observe that the resulting diagrams have stated ends on the interval $E$.
-In other words, $G$ is expanded into a polynomial in $\DescWil{\Sigma}$ up to boundary webs.
+Observe that the resulting diagrams have stated ends on boundary intervals.
+In other words, $G$ is expanded into a polynomial in elements of $\DescWil{\Sigma}$, (\cref{def:web-set} (3)) up to boundary webs.
 Let us denote by $S_{n} \subset \DescWil{\Sigma}$ the subset of descending Wilson lines whose minimal diagram has $n$ self-crossing points.
 We remark that $S_{0}=\SimpWil{\Sigma}$.

-We then claim that any tangled graph in $S_{n}$ can be written as a $\bZ_v$-linear combination of the product of elements in $S_{<n}:=\cup_{i<n} S_{i}$ and simple Wilson lines of type~$1$.
+We then claim that any tangled graph in $S_{n}$ can be written as a $\bZ_q$-linear combination of the product of elements in $S_{<n}:=\cup_{i<n} S_{i}$ and simple Wilson lines of type~$1$.
 For a tangled graph $G\in S_{n}$, we can describe a neighborhood of the subarc from an end to the first crossing of $G$ by forgetting arcs that sit in the lower layer as follows:

 Apply the sticking trick to the under-passing subarc of the first crossing point of $G$.
 One can see that it becomes $G=\sum_{i} a_i\gamma_i G_i$ where $G_i\in S_{<n}$ and